mike-north/ember-octane-workshop/notes/03-parameterized-components.md

 ### Syntax breakdown

-- The `{{double-braces}}` indicate that the whatever is between them should be evaluted as a handlebars expression
+- The `{{double-braces}}` indicate that the whatever is between them should be evaluated as a handlebars expression
 - The `@` indicates that `title` and `description` are named args, passed into the component from the outside world

 ### Passing in data